Articles in this section

 The flex widget shows your registration flow the way you designed it.
 Learn how to brand your registration flow.

-If you wish to embed flex widgets on third-party pages, you can use the ‘data-zuddl-sticky-header-id’ attribute, which needs to be added to the flow embed code if your page has a fixed (sticky) header.
+To embed flex widgets on third-party pages, you can use the ‘data-zuddl-sticky-header-id attribute, which needs to be added to the flow embed code if your page has a fixed (sticky) header.

 Add a ticketing widget

-Using the editor, you can easily add a ticketing widget on your landing page through which users can initiate the ticket purchase flow.
+Using the editor, you can easily add a Ticketing widget to your registration page, which users can use to initiate the ticket purchase flow.
 However, there are some prerequisites for adding a ticketing widget:

-The ticketing can be easily found in the list of widgets as shown below:
+The ticketing widget can be easily found in the list of widgets as shown below:

 Ticketing Widget.png

-On the landing page, the ticketing and registration button appears as shown below.
+On the registration page, the ticketing and registration widget appears as shown below.

 Landing Page.png

-For ongoing ticketed events, when a user clicks on the ticketing widget, a landing page with interactions is shown with the following options:
+For ongoing ticketed events, when a user clicks on the ticketing widget, a registration page with interactions is shown with the following options:

 • Already Registered?
 Login now - redirects users to the login flow if they have already purchased tickets